 Covering cucumber seedlings with floating row cover is the surest way to prevent cucumber beetles.
 When the plants begin to flower, lift the cover a few hours each morning so bees can pollinate, according to Rodale Organic Gardening Basics: Volume 7, Pests.
 If using a floating row cover, it will provide decent shade, so planting tall crops nearby won’t be necessary.

-Tansy and catnip are said to deter the cucumber beetle, and would be good to have planted nearby.
-Chop these herbs frequently throughout the season and mulch around the base of the cucumber plants.
+Tansy and catnip are said to deter the cucumber beetle, so plant them nearby.
+Alternatively, chop these herbs frequently throughout the season and mulch around the base of the cucumber plants.

-For a cucumber beetle infestation, mix one handful of agricultural lime with one handful of wood ash and add water in a 2-gallon watering can or sprayer, according to The Best of Organic Gardening.
+For a cucumber beetle infestation, mix one handful of agricultural lime with one handful of wood ash in a 2-gallon watering can.
+Then add water, according to The Best of Organic Gardening.
 Spray the leaves of beetle-infested plants.
 Keep in mind that lime will increase soil pH.

-You will also want to take care to rotate crops properly after an infestation by not growing melons, squash, or cucumbers near the area in the following two years.
+Rotate crops after an infestation by not growing melons, squash, or cucumbers near the area in the following two years.

 11: Harvest your Best Cucumbers